Fiona Wright is a writer, editor and critic.

 Her second poetry collection, Domestic Interiors, was shortlisted for the 2018 Prime Minister’s Literary Awards for Poetry.

 She also published a second collection of essays, The World Was Whole, in late 2018.
+This was longlisted for The Stella Prize in 2019.

 She has a PhD at Western Sydney University’s Writing and Society Research Centre.
 Her poems and essays have been published in the Australian, Meanjin, Island, Overland, The Lifted Brow, Seizure and HEAT.